madrisan/pyxymon/README.md

 # PyXymon

-PyXymon is a simple Python module that helps write xymon external scripts.
-It will render the message you want to display and send it to your xymon server.
-PyXymon read the required informations from the xymon environment variables, so you do not need to add any extra configuration file.
+PyXymon is a simple Python module that can help you write Xymon external scripts in Python.
+PyXymon provides some methods for rendering the messages you want to display in the Xymon web page and for sending them to the Xymon server.
+PyXymon reads the required informations from the Xymon environment variables, so you do not need to add any extra configuration file.

 # Installation